whiteducksoftware/dotnet-aspire-demo/README.md

 ## Getting Started

 1. Clone the repository
+2. Use your own Azure Blob Storage service uri in the `DotnetAspireDemo.ApiService/appsettings.json` file.
+Authenticate with your Azure account using the Azure CLI.
-2. Open the project in Visual Studio Code
+3. Open the project in Visual Studio Code
-3. Open the terminal and run
+4. Open the terminal and run

 ```ps1
 dotnet run --project DotnetAspireDemo/DotnetAspireDemo.AppHost